 We perform a similar analysis for the joint generating function of Wick polynomials.
 It can be interpreted as an infinite matrix, and under appropriate assumptions as a bounded operator.
 As in \cite{AnsFree-Meixner,Bozejko-Lytvynov-Meixner-II}, it has a resolvent-type form

-where $B(u) = 1 + \lambda(u) + (\gamma + \phi[u^2]$.
+where $B(u) = 1 + \Lambda(u) + (\gamma + \phi)[u^2]$.
 See Section~\ref{Section:GF}.

 Finally, we investigate the situation when the vacuum state on the algebra generated by all operators $\set{X(u) : u \in \mc{B}}$ is tracial.
+The depth two nature of the action allows us to write down explicit conditions on $\phi, \gamma, \Lambda$ which guarantee this.
 In the case when $\gamma = 0$, the Fock space is the full Fock space, but the circular operators $X(u)$ are deformed by a non-trivial $\Lambda$.
 We show that one can always use $\Lambda$ to define a new multiplication on $\mc{B}$, so that the representation splits into a semicircular and a free compound Poisson parts.
 More generally, if $\gamma[u] = \eta u$ for $\eta$ central (related to the construction from \cite{Bozejko-Lytvynov-Meixner-I}) then one has a similar decomposition, but with the third component on which $\Lambda(u \otimes v) = \lambda u v$ for $\lambda$ central.

-The paper \cite{AnsFree-Meixner} contained another example of a ``nearest-neighbor interaction'' algebra with a tracial vacuum state, which naturally corresponded to the free multinomial distribution.
+The paper \cite{AnsFree-Meixner} contained another example of a ``depth two action'' algebra with a tracial vacuum state, which naturally corresponded to the free multinomial distribution.
 This example also generalizes to our setting here.
-In fact we find it interesting enough to be considered separately.
-It will be described in a forthcoming paper.
+It is described in a forthcoming paper \cite{Ans-Mashburn-Centered}.